Nickbot606/clenv/README.md

 # *clenv* - Clean environment
 This is a small command line tool which is used to maintain many environmental files and configurations.

-# Why?
+# Motivation
-This project was created with the intent of having many contributors on a single project which struggle maintaining keys, specific configurations, or wrangling particuarly fickle  repositories.
+This project was created with the intent of alleviating the stress on teams which have an offline first /locally test attitude with many configurations and branches with interface drift.

 # Installation